Axway/api-builder-docs/content/en/docs/guide_openapi/openapi_tips.md

 ### Paging and filtering

 A good API should allow querying, paging, and filtering to reducing the amount of data returned as much as possible.
 For example, return only specific field(s) instead of entire entities.
-Expect that the developer needs to build a fast, scaleable application under many different OS and mobile environments where bandwidth might be very limited.
+Expect that the developer needs to build a fast, scalable application under many different OS and mobile environments where bandwidth might be very limited.

 ## Version your API